APNIC-Labs/draft-kskroll-sentinel/README.md

    presence of web resources; instead, the webpage that they load would likely contain JavaScript (or similar) which displays the result of the tests, sends the results to Geoff, or both.
-This sentinel mechanism does not rely on the web: it can equally be used by trying to resolve the names (for example, using the common "dig" command) and checking which result in a SERVFAIL.
+This sentinel